a1hmad23/GRobsidian/A First Course In GR/CH4 Perfect Fluids In Special Relativity.md

 - No viscosity and no heat conduction in the MCRF.

 *No Heat Conduction*
 - For any fluid element, in the MCRF, the only mode of energy transfer is heat conduction since no movement takes place.
-There is no head conduction in perfect fluids, therefore $T^{0i}=T^{i0}=0$.
+There is no heat conduction in perfect fluids, therefore $T^{0i}=T^{i0}=0$.
 This means that entropy is constant, via the heat transfer and change in entropy relation.

 *No Viscosity*
 - This means forces should always be perpendicular to the interface.
 Hence, $T^{ij}=0\ unless\ i=j$, meaning that $T^{ij}$ should be a diagonal matrix.